-On this day in 1864, Union Army General William Tecumseh Sherman lays siege to Atlanta, Georgia, a critical Confederate hub, shelling civilians and cutting off supply lines.
-The Confederates retreated, destroying the city's munitions as they went.
-On November 15 of that year, Sherman's troops burned much of the city before continuing their march through the South.
-Sherman's Atlanta campaign was one of the most decisive victories of the Civil War.
+On August 28, 1864, Union Army General William Tecumseh Sherman lays siege to Atlanta, Georgia, a critical Confederate hub, shelling civilians and cutting off supply lines.
+The Confederates retreated, destroying the city’s munitions as they went.
+On November 15 of that year, Sherman’s troops burned much of the city before continuing their march through the South.
+Sherman’s Atlanta campaign was one of the most decisive victories of the Civil War.

 Sherman’s Atlanta campaign began on May 4, 1864, and in the first few months his troops engaged in several fierce battles with Confederate soldiers on the outskirts of the city, including the Battle of Kennesaw Mountain, which the Union forces lost.
 However, on September 1, Sherman’s men successfully captured Atlanta and continued to defend it through mid-November against Confederate forces led by John Hood.
 Before he set off on his famous March to the Sea on November 15, Sherman ordered that Atlanta’s military resources, including munitions factories, clothing mills and railway yards, be burned.
 The fire got out of control and left Atlanta in ruins.